-The changing requirements of educational space is just one part of the crisis we face as a result of COVID-19.
+The changing requirements of educational space are just one part of the crisis we face as a result of COVID-19.
 In the first of a four-part series of articles about COVID-19 and educational space, a team comprised of an educator, architect, and interior designer reports on what educational space has looked like, its impact on local communities, and the rise of applied and inquiry-based learning.

 Both the definition and design of educational space and instructional practice have changed greatly over the past century.
 From the one-room schoolhouse to today’s mega-schools, access to differentiated, age-appropriate education should be considered a basic right for young people in America.